ohollmen/docker-imager/README.md

 Extracting this info from Dockerfile (by parsing it) would be tedious.

 Also the OS packagelist gets often so long that it would be hard screening list for duplicates, etc.
-Having everything in JSON would allow you programmatically detecting dups, transfer info from JSON to no-sql database, etc.
+Having everything in JSON would allow you programmatically detecting packagelist duplicate items, transfer info from JSON to no-sql database, etc.

 Example JSON Config for generating a Dockerfile with docker-imager: